What You Need to Know About Mine Cutting or Channeling Machine Operator

 Social Perceptiveness: Being aware of others’ reactions and understanding why they react as they do.

-Is There Going to be Demand for Mine Cutting and Channeling Machine Operators?
+Are There Job Opportunities for Mine Cutting and Channeling Machine Operators?

 There were about 6,100 jobs for Mine Cutting or Channeling Machine Operator in 2016 (in the United States).
 There is little to no growth in job opportunities for Mine Cutting or Channeling Machine Operator.
-Due to new job openings and attrition, there will be an average of 700 job openings in this field each year.
+There will be an estimated 700 positions for Mine Cutting or Channeling Machine Operator per year.

 The states with the most job growth for Mine Cutting or Channeling Machine Operator are Alaska, Missouri, and Texas.
 Watch out if you plan on working in Georgia, Illinois, or Virginia.
 These states have the worst job growth for this type of profession.